tanyaclement/IntroDH/week-2.md

     pwd

-The root directory, `/`, is just like any other folder in the system.
-Enter the following to change your working directory to root.
+The root directory, `/`, is just like any other folder in the system so you can change your working directory to root by using the change directory command `cd`  and root:

     cd /